 The work highlights to be done along each of these areas are seen below in the Nation brands model by Simon Anholt (2000):

 A classic example that will resonate is Dubai, UAE – branded as a tourism and real estate investment destination.
-Every initiative pushes/inspires this identity in Dubai – on a global scale for the Country and today, they make more foreign direct investment (FDI) from tourism than oil, our similar natural resource.
+Every initiative pushes/inspires this identity/mindset in Dubai – and on a global scale for the rest of their Country and today, they make more foreign direct investment (FDI) from tourism than oil, our similar natural resource.
 Think about it for a minute.

 As a next step, outputs from each area of this ‘Nations Brand model’ is further unpacked into two areas (Major Components of a Country’s Identity below) for further tests: